lint-staged/lint-staged/README.md

   -c, --config [path]                path to configuration file, or - to read from stdin --cwd [path]                       run all tasks in specific directory, instead of the current -d, --debug                        print additional debug information (default: false) --diff [string]                    override the default "--staged" flag of "git diff" to get list of files.
-                                     Implies "--no-stash".
-  --diff-filter [string]             override the default "--diff-filter=ACMR" flag of "git diff" to get list of
-                                     files
-  --max-arg-length [number]          maximum length of the command-line argument string (default: 0) --no-stash                         disable the backup stash, and do not revert in case of errors.
 Implies
-                                     "--no-hide-partially-staged".
+                                     "--no-stash".
+  --diff-filter [string]             override the default "--diff-filter=ACMR" flag of "git diff" to get list of files --max-arg-length [number]          maximum length of the command-line argument string (default: 0) --no-revert                        do not revert to original state in case of errors.
+  --no-stash                         disable the backup stash.
+Implies "--no-revert".
-  --no-hide-partially-staged         disable hiding unstaged changes from partially staged files -q, --quiet                        disable lint-staged’s own console output (default: false) -r, --relative                     pass relative filepaths to tasks (default: false) -x, --shell [path]                 skip parsing of tasks for better shell support (default: false) -v, --verbose                      show task output even when tasks succeed; by default only failed output is
+  --no-hide-partially-staged         disable hiding unstaged changes from partially staged files -q, --quiet                        disable lint-staged’s own console output (default: false) -r, --relative                     pass relative filepaths to tasks (default: false) -x, --shell [path]                 skip parsing of tasks for better shell support (default: false) -v, --verbose                      show task output even when tasks succeed; by default only failed output is shown
-                                     shown (default: false)
+                                     (default: false)
   -h, --help                         display help for command

 Any lost modifications can be restored from a git stash: